activist-org/activist/README.md

 Levels are further broken down into specific formats.
 The available formats currently include:

-- Act: protest, volunteer, organize, fundraising
+- Act: protests, volunteering, organizing, fundraising
-- Learn: seminar, webinar, meeting, panel discussion
+- Learn: seminars, webinars, meetings, panel discussions

-Formats are not required for events like movements and levels, but add an optional level of granularity to help people find what they're looking for.
+Formats are not required for events like movements and levels, but add an optional granularity to help people find what they're looking for.

 ## Resources [`⇧`](#contents)